diego-chacon16/gett-insights/README.md

 + They have an application where clients can order taxis, and drivers can accept their rides (offers).
 + At the moment, when the client clicks the Order button in the application, the matching system searches for the most relevant drivers and offers them the order.

-## Purpose of this Project
+## Objective

-### We would like to investigate some matching metrics for orders that did not completed successfully, i.e., the customer didn't end up getting a car.
+### Investigate insights as to why there were orders that were not completed successfully.
+(I.e. The customer didn't end up getting a car)

 #### This notebook will explore: